VP-26 conducts exercise with Japanese Air Development Squadron 51

 |0

-This work, VP-26 conducts exercise with Japanese Air Development Squadron 51 [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VP-26 conducts exercise with Japanese Air Development Squadron 51, by PO2 Aubrey Stueven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT